pchalamet/FSharp.MongoDB/README.md

 ## Supported platforms

-This project targets `netstandard2.1` ([compatible runtimes](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-1#select-net-standard-version)).
+This project targets `.net 8`, `.net 9` and  `netstandard2.1` ([compatible runtimes](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-1#select-net-standard-version))

+:warning: NRT support starts with `.net sdk 9.0.200`.
+F# compiler in .net sdk 9.0.10x does not set correctly nullable attributes on F# types.
+NRT are not supported on `netstandard2.1`.

 ## Contributing
   * If you have a question about the library, then create an [issue][issues] with the `question` label.